-- The Director of the DMin program or a representative of the DMin program should be present. - The chair of the oral defence, who is a faculty member from the student's college of registration and appointed by the College AD Director, will oversee the proceeding (see §1.4.9). - If the UofT Examiner cannot be present then the TST GCTS Director will contact the Associate Dean of Humanities at the Office of the School of Graduate Studies to appoint a replacement for the examination.
-A quorum of four examiners is required to continue with the thesis defence.
-If quorum cannot be reached, the thesis defence must be rescheduled by the GCTS Office. - The External Examiner is the only member of the Thesis Examining Committee that may participate by phone. - The written evaluations are provided to the examiners at the oral defence. - The written evaluations are not shared with the student before the oral defence, but are given to the student at the conclusion of the examination.
+- The Director of the DMin program must be present.
+If the DMin Director is not available, a suitable representative must attend in their stead (e.g., the GCTS Director or member of the CSM). - The AD Director of the student's college of registration chairs the oral defence and oversees the proceedings (see §1.4.9).
+If the College AD Director cannot be present, s/he must appoint another faculty person from the student's college of registration to chair the thesis examination. - If the UofT Examiner cannot be present then the TST GCTS Director will contact the Associate Dean of Humanities at the Office of the School of Graduate Studies to appoint a replacement for the examination. - A quorum of four examiners is required to continue with the thesis defence.
+However, one examiner may be counted towards the quorum in the case where he or she, though not physically present, participates in the oral examination through telecommunications.
+If quorum cannot be reached, the thesis defence must be rescheduled by the GCTS Office. - The written evaluations are provided to the examiners at the oral defence. - The written evaluations are not shared with the student before the oral defence, but are given to the student at the conclusion of the examination. - The only visitors permitted to attend the examination are TST faculty members and registered TST graduate (advanced degree) students.
+The candidate may also invite one guest.
+All visitors attending the examination may enter the examination room when the candidate enters, and must leave the room once the candidate has completed his/her defense.
+Only the examination committee remains in the room during the in camera sessions.

-NOTE: The unauthorized use of any type of device to audiotape, photograph, video-record or otherwise reproduce the doctoral exam is prohibited.
+• Recording policy: The unauthorized use of any form of device to audiotape, photograph, video-record or otherwise reproduce the doctoral exam is prohibited.